ongyx/cpk/README.md

 spkg is finally ready for OpenTerm!
 You can download the alpha release by following the instructions below.

 ## OpenTerm
-(The installer is a bit buggy right now, so try running it at least 3 times if it does not work the first time.)
 Run this commands in your shell.

 ```